AtulMisal/Kubernetes/README.md

 Written in Golang.

 # K8s architecture and overview --
-  K8 nodes are divided into 2 types, master node(control plane), and worker node.
+  K8 cluster is divided into 2 types, master node(control plane), and worker node.
   These nodes can be a physical machines as well as the virtual machines.
   Master and Worker nodes have different components resided inside it.